Haans001/bookshelf/README.md

-Full stack app using express.js on backend, and React on front=end with Styled Components.
+# Bookphiles
-Database is MongoDB.
+Full stack app for my portfolio.

 ### License
 This project is licensed under the MIT License